FlagOpen/FlagScale/README.md

     ```

 2. Add the heterogeneous configuration
-   * If you choose a mixed training mode with tensor model parallelism and pipeline parallelism, please set the following configurations:
-      * `hetero-mode`: specify the heterogenous training mode is still  `pp`.
-      * `hetero-pipeline-stages`: specify the stage splitting configuration.
-For example, given `2 4 4 3 5 5 5`, the total pipeline parallel size is `2 + 3 = 5`, the total number of the model layers is `4 + 4 + 5 + 5 + 5 = 23`.
-      * `process_meshes`: Provide how each heterogeneous component is distributed and cut for distributed processing.
-For example, given `4 1 1 2 1 2 ` , `hetero-pipeline-stages` is `3 16 8 8`, the tensor_model_parallel_size is 4 and the pipeline_model_parallel_size is 3  , The distributed strategy groups every three. then the distributed parallelism strategy in first stage (16 layers )is tp 4 dp 1 ; In each remaining stage (8 layers in each stage ), the distributed strategy is tp 2 dp 1; the whole world size is 4 * 1 * 1 + 2 * 1 * 2 = 8;
    * If you choose the heterogenous pipeline parallelism mode, please set the following configurations:
       * `hetero-mode`: specify the heterogenous training mode `pp`.
+      * `hetero-current-device-type`: specify the device type of the current node.
+      * `hetero-device-types`: specify all the device types used in this training.
       * `hetero-pipeline-stages`: specify the stage splitting configuration.
 For example, given `2 4 4 3 5 5 5`, the total pipeline parallel size is `2 + 3 = 5`, the total number of the model layers is `4 + 4 + 5 + 5 + 5 = 23`, the pipeline parallel size for the first device type in the `hetero-device-types` list is `2` and the pipeline parallel size for the second device type in the `hetero-device-types` is list `3`.
-      * **Remove** hetero-current-device-type and hetero-device-types.

-   * If you choose the heterogenous data parallelism mode, Please checkout the [v0.3](https://github.com/FlagOpen/FlagScale/tree/release/v0.3) branch first and follow the instructions below
+   * If you choose the heterogenous data parallelism mode, please set the following configurations:
       * `hetero-mode`: specify the heterogenous training mode `dp`.
+      * `hetero-current-device-type`: specify the device type of the current node.
+      * `hetero-device-types`: specify all the device types used in this training.
       * `hetero-micro-batch-sizes`: specify the micro batch size splitting configuration.
 For example, given `2 1 3 2`, the total data parallel size is `2 + 3 = 5` and the micro batch size for each training iteration is `2 * 1 + 3 * 2 = 8`, the data parallel size for the first device type in the `hetero-device-types` list is `2` and the data parallel size for the second device type in the `hetero-device-types` is `3` list.
       * **Remove** the `micro-batch-size` configuration because `hetero-micro-batch-sizes` works as the same purpose.

 ### From FlagScale to HuggingFace

-1. Change to the FlagScale checkpoint  directory
+1. Change to the FlagScale directory

 ```
-cd FlagScale/megatron/tools/checkpoint
+cd FlagScale/megatron
 ```

 2. Merge the multiple checkpoints to a single checkpoint (if needed)
 ```
-python convert.py --model-type GPT \
+python tools/checkpoint_util.py --model-type GPT \
-        --loader mcore \
-        --saver transformers \
-        --load-dir ${LOAD_DIR} \
-        --save-dir ${SAVE_DIR} \
+        --load-dir ${LOAD_DIR} --save-dir ${SAVE_DIR} \
-        --true-vocab-size 100008 \
+        --true-vocab-size 100008 --vocab-file ${FlagScale_HOME}/examples/aquila/tokenizer/vocab.json \
-        --target-tensor-parallel-size 1 \
-        --target-pipeline-parallel-size 1 \
+        --megatron-path ${FlagScale_HOME} --target-tensor-parallel-size 1 --target-pipeline-parallel-size 1
-        --target-expert-parallel-size 1 \
-        --target-params-dtype bf16 \
-        --megatron-path {FlagScale_HOME}
 ```
 Please set the following variables before running the command:
   * `LOAD_DIR`: the directory for loading the original checkpoint.
   * `SAVE_DIR`: the directory for saving the merged checkpoint.
   * `FlagScale_HOME`: the directory of FlagScale.
-  * `loader`: The loading method. if it's mcore, it means to load the checkpoint of transformer engine. if it's transformers, it means the checkpoint format to load is Huggingface .
-  * `saver`: The saving method .if it's mcore, it means to save the checkpoint of transformer engine. if it's transformers, it means the checkpoint format to save is Huggingface .

 3. Convert the merged checkpoint to the Huggingface format
 ```
 export PYTHONPATH=${FlagScale_HOME}:$PYTHONPATH

-python convert.py --model-type GPT \
+python scripts/convert_megatron_unsharded_to_huggingface.py \
-        --loader mcore \
-        --saver transformers \
-        --load-dir ${LOAD_DIR} \
-        --save-dir ${SAVE_DIR} \
-        --true-vocab-size 100008 \
-        --target-tensor-parallel-size 2 \
-        --target-pipeline-parallel-size 2 \
+        --input-dir ${SAVE_DIR}/iter_${ITERATION}/mp_rank_00/ \
-        --target-expert-parallel-size 2 \
+        --output-dir ${SAVE_DIR}/iter_${ITERATION}_hf \
+        --num-layers 60 --hidden-size 6144 \
+        --num-attention-heads 48 --group-query-attention --num-query-groups 8 \
+        --data-type bf16 --multiple-of 4096 --hidden-dim-multiplier 1.3
 ```
 Please set the following variables before running the command:
-  * `LOAD_DIR`: the directory for loading the original checkpoint.
-  * `SAVE_DIR`: the directory for saving the merged checkpoint.
   * `FlagScale_HOME`: the directory of FlagScale.
-  * `loader`: The loading method .if it's mcore, it means to load the checkpoint of transformer engine. if it's transformers, it means the checkpoint format to load is Huggingface .
-  * `saver`: The saving method .if it's mcore, it means to save the checkpoint of transformer engine. if it's transformers, it means the checkpoint format to save is Huggingface .
+  * `SAVE_DIR`: the directory for loading the merged checkpoint.
+  * `ITERATION`: the iteration number from `latest_checkpointed_iteration.txt` in `SAVE_DIR` and need to be padded zeros to 7 digits.

 Note that the above configuration is for converting Aquila-34B and you may need to change the model configurations such as `num_layers` and`hidden_size` as needed.